WojciechMatuszewski/programming-notes/web/react/epic-web-dev.md

 - Kent mentions a term I was not familiar with – the **_Splat route_**.
 The _splat route_ is a _wildcard route_.
 It sounds kind of cool!

+### Wrapping up

+- Use the `type="reset"` on the button to implement "reset" functionality.
+This blew my mind.
+So simple, yet I think not so many people know this.

+- Single-element forms with buttons are a good idea.

 ## Web Forms

 - Kent uses the `noValidate` attribute on the form and relies on the server-side validation.